sean-roberts/AppStoreQuery.js/README.md

 # AppStoreQuery.js
 This a node.js utility for searching the Apple API endpoint for applications available in the App Store.
 The endpoints and data are provided by Apple.
+The goal for this project is to write a useful utility that makes gathering data about apps and aggregating that data easy.

 ## Dependency
 The only dependency used in the utility is the `npm request` module.